zhangzhe/zhangzhe.github.com/README.md

 jekyll --server
-rake post title="Textile WYSIWYG editor" rake page name="about.md"
+rake post title="use helper methods in controller, model, and all Rails env" rake page name="about.md"

 git add .